-With the coronavirus lockdown, more users are browsing via mobile devices since many employees are not longer on their work desktops/laptops and are working from home.
+With the coronavirus lockdown, more users are browsing via mobile devices since many employees are no longer on their work desktops/laptops and are working from home.

-Another reason to keep the content short, is to remember that a conversion driven landing page is not typically aspired for search engine ranking, where larger content pieces do better in ranking.
+Another reason to keep the content short is to remember that a conversion-driven landing page is not typically aspired for search engine ranking, where larger content pieces do better in the ranking.

-Instead, you should draw your traffic from established and reliable sources and feed it into the landing page, with the sole purpose for conversion.
+Instead, you should draw your traffic from established and reliable sources and feed it into the landing page, with the sole purpose of conversion.

 Therefore, it is critical to ensure that your landing page has a steady flow of traffic from reliable sources and must be contextual.

-For example, if there is a landing page for download a research report on marketing tools, then the traffic to be sent for conversion can be sources from:
+For example, if there is a landing page for download a research report on marketing tools, then the traffic to be sent for conversion can be sourced from:

-- -Social posts and emails with description content that provides proper context for the landing page.
+-Social posts and emails with description content that provides the proper context for the landing page.

 Longer form fields dissuade users from filling the form, especially if there are more compulsory fields without which a form cannot be submitted.

 A/B testing effectively involves deploying the landing page multiple times with multiple options and nothing which update gives the best result.
-For instance, testing conversions based on color of CTA button, testing with various page designs, reducing and increasing form fields etc.
+For instance, testing conversions based on the color of the CTA button, testing with various page designs, reducing and increasing form fields, etc.

 After GDPR was passed in Europe in 2018, various other nations and nation-groups have been releasing their own data privacy and compliance laws.
-These include landing page related pointers such as user content on contacting them while filling the form, page cookie data and few more.
-Data governance complaince is key to ensure that your hard work on the landing page does not run into legal issues and consumer complaints.
+These include landing page related pointers such as user content on contacting them while filling the form, page cookie data, and a few more.
+Data governance compliance is key to ensure that your hard work on the landing page does not run into legal issues and consumer complaints.